 Half Rectangle Triangle Tutorial

 And there you have it!
 My method for making a custom ruler for trimming your HRT blocks.
-I actually own a few different “special” half rectangle triangle rulers, and yet I prefer this method.
+I actually own a few different “special” half rectangle triangle rulers, but I prefer this method.
 It’s faster and simpler and works for both A and B HRT blocks.
+Plus, I could have saved a lot of money!

 I’m going to supplement the half rectangle triangle tutorial video above with a few photographs, which I hope will make it easier for you to make your own HRT blocks.
 Here goes: